Epilobium tetragonum

 Epilobium tetragonum, commonly known as the square stalked willow herb, is a species of flowering plant in the willowherb family Onagraceae.

 The erect perennial herb typically grows to a height of 0.1 to 1.3 m and can have several stems.
 It blooms between January and November and produces pink-purple flowers.

 The species has become naturalised in the Perth and Peel regions of Western Australia.

+Description

+Epilobium tetragonum is characterized by its distinctive square-shaped stem, with leaves evenly spaced in a tetragonal arrangement around the stem, giving the plant a square-like appearance.
+The leaves are hairless and solid green and have a unique shimmer in direct sunlight.